roshanca/starter-framework7/README.md

 ![](https://raw.githubusercontent.com/roshanca/starter-framework7/master/public/img/logo.png)

-A starter project structure for framework7 app, using Node and Express for server rendering, the MVVM lib -- Vue.js is optional, but for recommended, because it could help us to improve building modern web interfaces simply and efficiently.
+A starter project structure for framework7 app, using Node and Express for server rendering, the MVVM lib -- Vue.js is optional, but highly recommended, because it could help us to improve building modern web interfaces simply and efficiently.

 It is not only a template boilerplate, but a toolkit for development, which is made by a series of custom tasks written in js, and some useful middlewares for express, for the purpose of getting rid of the traditional gulp.